EricDarve/me343-cme216-winter-2021/Homework/HW2/HW2 Questions.md

 {:start="10"}
 10. Let's compare our overfitted and regularized models by investigating how sensitive they are to input noise.
 You can generate Gaussian noise using [np.random.normal](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.random.normal.html).
 We will generate noise with 0 mean and standard deviations of [0.1, 0.2, 0.3, 0.4, 0.5].
 For each standard deviation value, repeat 10 times the following:

-    1. generate noise; add the noise to x_val to generate a perturbed input (don't modify x_val itself).
+    1. Generate noise; add the noise to x_val to generate a perturbed input (don't modify x_val itself).
-    2. compute the predictions for the perturbed input using both models.
+    2. Compute the predictions for the perturbed input using both models.
-    3. compute the [standard deviation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.std.html) for the two predictions.
+    3. Compute the [standard deviation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.std.html) for the two predictions.
-    4. compute the error (see below for details on how to do that) for the two predictions using y_val as true value.
+    4. Compute the error (see below for details on how to do that) for the two predictions using y_val as true value.

 Average these results over your 10 runs.
 Repeat for all noise levels.